Colossus: The Forbin Project: Release

+The Forbin Project premiered on April 4, 1970, at Cinema Rendezvous in New York City.
+The film opened to the public at the same theatre as a test release with no publicity on May 5, 1970.
+It grossed $7,473 in its opening week.

+Due to its poor box office performance, it was withdrawn and re-released in August 1970 at the Picwood theatre in Los Angeles as Colossus: The Forbin Project.
+It returned to New York in October on a 37 screen showcase release grossing a disappointing $150,000, ranking seventh at the US box office.
+Its total gross at the time from the theaters tracked by Variety was $308,828.

+Home media

+In 1988, the film was released on VHS, originally retailing for US$59.99.

+In 1997, the film was released on LaserDisc.

+On November 23, 2004, the film was released on DVD, in pan and scan format only, by Universal Studios Home Entertainment.

+On February 27, 2018, a remastered high-definition widescreen Blu-ray disc version was released by Shout Factory.

-In some countries (such as the U.K.), the film was originally titled simply as The Forbin Project, though the U.K. DVD release is titled Colossus: The Forbin Project.
-This release does not utilize the quotation marks around the words "The Forbin" as per the U.S. release.
+The U.K. DVD release is entitled Colossus: The Forbin Project.
+This release does not use the quotation marks around the words "The Forbin" as the U.S. release does.

 Reception

 Critical response

-Vincent Canby, critic for The New York Times, gave the film a positive review, "The film ... is no Dr. Strangelove, but it's full of surprising moments of humor and intelligence [...] an unpretentious science fiction film with a satiric point of view [...] a practically perfect movie to see when you want to go to a movie and have nothing special in mind."
+For its New York release it received critical approval.
+Vincent Canby, critic for The New York Times, gave the film a positive review: "The film ... is no Dr. Strangelove, but it's full of surprising moments of humor and intelligence [...] an unpretentious science fiction film with a satiric point of view [...] a practically perfect movie to see when you want to go to a movie and have nothing special in mind."
 Dave Kehr, film critic for the Chicago Reader, also liked the film.
-He wrote, "Above-average science fiction (1970), directed in functional hysteric style by Joseph Sargent ....
+He wrote "Above-average science fiction (1970), directed in functional hysteric style by Joseph Sargent ....
 The script, by James Bridges (who went on to write and direct The China Syndrome and Urban Cowboy), is literate and discreet but lacks an effective ending."
 The review aggregator website Rotten Tomatoes reports an 88% approval rating based on 8 reviews, with a weighted average of 7.4/10.

 In 1980, the film was second in Cinefantastique's list of the top films of the decade, after The Exorcist.
 Frederick S. Clarke, the magazine's editor, wrote that the film was "a superb adaptation of the D.F.
-Jones novel of world domination by a supercomputer, a perfect example that literate, thought-provoking science fiction films need not be obscure, esoteric or boring."
+Jones novel of world domination by a supercomputer, a perfect example that literate, thought-provoking science-fiction films need not be obscure, esoteric, or boring."